GreenAlgorithms/green-algorithms-tool/README.md

 > How do I find the usage factor of my processors?

 It depends on your system.
-If you're using SLURM for example, you can find this information with the command ...
+For example if you're using SLURM, `seff <job_id>` will give you the "CPU Efficiency".
+Similar commands exist for the different systems, and if you can't find it, you can just leave the default value of 1.

 > How do I estimate my PSF (Pragmatic Scaling Factor)?